yahmad3495/ece-143-final-project/README.md

-# ece-143-final-project
-Repository that contains all of our code for ece-143
+repository for ECE-143 Final Project!
+This repository contains all the code and resources developed for our project.

-ece143_grp12_final.py contains the final .py file that contains all our code.

-The first part of the file goes into datasets/san_diego_listings.csv and it cleans up the csv file and spits out cleaned san_diego_listing_cleaned.csv
+Project Structure :
+ece143_grp12_final.py:
+This is the main Python file containing all the code for the project.
+It is organized into two main sections:

+Dataset Cleaning:
+Processes the dataset datasets/san_diego_listings.csv.
+Produces a cleaned version of the dataset named san_diego_listing_cleaned.csv.
+Data Analysis and Visualization:
-The second part of the code does data analysis on the cleaned up csv file and then produces graphs
+Performs data analysis on the cleaned dataset.

-The modules we are using in our code are :

-import pandas as pd
-import numpy as np
-from functools import reduce
-import matplotlib.pyplot as plt import seaborn as sns
+Generates graphs to visualize the insights. datasets/san_diego_listings.csv:
+The original dataset used for analysis.

+san_diego_listing_cleaned.csv:
+The cleaned version of the dataset created during the data cleaning process.

+The following Python libraries are used in this project: import pandas as pd      # For data manipulation and analysis import numpy as np       # For numerical computations from functools import reduce  # For functional programming tools import matplotlib.pyplot as plt  # For data visualization import seaborn as sns    # For enhanced data visualizations